 [With] the inflation we’re seeing in accidental damage and repairs, the market can’t operate at the current prices.

-QIC Global intends to continue to reduce the size of its reinsurance business while maintaining its overall premiums of $2.6bn relatively stable.
-Antares, which wrote about $500m of business last year, will write about $550 this year, van der Straaten said.
+Antares intends to continue to reduce the size of its reinsurance business while maintaining its overall premiums of $2.6bn relatively stable.
+Antares Syndicate 1274, which wrote about $500m of business last year, will write about $550 this year, van der Straaten said.

-The role of Qatar Re will shift towards reinsuring the group’s own entities, such as doing quota share deals with Antares.
+The role of Antares Re will shift towards reinsuring the group’s own entities, such as doing quota share deals with Syndicate 1274.

-As part of its own review into its business, Antares announced in February that it would place their Lloyd’s China operation into run-off.
+As part of its own review into its business, Antares Managing Agency Ltd announced in February that it would place their Lloyd’s China operation into run-off.